Mark Olver (ice hockey)

-Mark Olver (born January 1, 1988) is a Canadian-German professional ice hockey centre currently playing under contract to the Idaho Steelheads of the ECHL.
+Mark Olver (born January 1, 1988) is a Canadian-German professional ice hockey centre who is currently an unrestricted free agent.
 He previously played in the National Hockey League with the Colorado Avalanche.
 Mark is the younger brother of Darin Olver, who was his teammate in his tenure with Eisbären Berlin.

 Playing career

 Amateur

 Olver originally played Midget AAA hockey in Michigan with the Marquette Electricians.
 In two seasons with the Electricians, Olver led the team in scoring in each season and in 2004–05 was named the team's Most Valuable Player.
 Following in the footsteps of his father John (an assistant coach) and his brother Darin, a junior at Northern Michigan University, he committed as a recruit of the Wildcats in 2005.
 Before he was eligible to attend college, Olver initially joined the Chilliwack Chiefs of the British Columbia Hockey League.
 However, on the eve of the season, Mark was controversially released by the Chiefs, under the advice of owner Morey Keith.
 Ultimately seen as an act of personal retribution by Keith against John Olver, Mark was then recruited to join the Omaha Lancers of the United States Hockey League.

 In his second season with the Lancers in 2006–07, Olver displayed offensive potential to lead the team with 29 goals 35 assists and 64 points to earn the honour as Omaha's Forward of the Year and Most Valuable Player.
 Graduating from Millard North High School, Olver then joined Northern Michigan Wildcats of the Central Collegiate Hockey Association as an undersized skilled forward.
 As a freshman in 2007–08, Olver returned from an early season concussion to lead all NCAA Rookies in goals (21) and the Wildcats in scoring with 38 points in 39 games to be selected to the CCHA All-Rookie Team.
-Passed over in the two previous draft years due to size concerns, Olver was selected in the 2008 NHL Entry Draft by the Colorado Avalanche in the fifth round, 140th overall.
+Passed over in the two previous draft years due to size concerns, Olver was selected in the 2008 NHL entry draft by the Colorado Avalanche in the fifth round, 140th overall.